ibm-cloud-architecture/refarch-integration/README.md

 Please check this repository on instructions and tools to improve availability and performances of the *Brown Compute* front end application.

 * Secure The Application
-Please review this page on how we secure the solution end-to-end.
+Please review the [TLS article](docs/TLS.md) on how we secure the solution end-to-end.

 # Contribute
 We welcome your contribution.
 There are multiple ways to contribute: report bugs and improvement suggestion, improve documentation and contribute code.